This year's host of the competition in Serbia, which will be broadcast on Prva Television, is the City of Bor. More details soon.

 | 2024 | Pale | Prnjavor |

-This year's host of the grand final is the City of Budva from Montenegro, and the broadcast will be broadcast on Radio Television of Montenegro.
+This year’s host of the Grand Finale is the CITY OF DERVENTA from Republika Srpska, and the broadcast will be aired on Radio Television of Republika Srpska.
 More details will be available soon.

 The first television broadcast and the first "Grand Finale" of the festival in 2024 was held in the city of Strumica, in North Macedonia, and broadcast on Sitel television.
 The city of Strumica had the honor of being the first host of the grand finale of the festival, as another country that joined the "Rhythm of Europe."